open/close all folders

 - Later on in the same conversation:

-- Jack Crawford wonders why there's a leg missing from the eye mural, at which point the scene switches to Hannibal's kitchen, where NBC brazenly shows Hannibal slicing the man's foot off the leg in his culinary preparation, all while an energetic classical piece plays.
+- Jack wonders why there's a leg missing from the eye mural, at which point the scene switches to Hannibal's kitchen, where NBC brazenly shows Hannibal slicing the man's foot off the leg in his culinary preparation, all while an energetic classical piece plays.

 - Will's reaction to deducing Bedelia's profession.
 There are no words that give justice to Hugh Dancy's delivery.

 Will: You're Hannibal Lecter's therapist. (very long beat) What's that like?